ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 If you already have an instantiated RLModule and would like to load new model weights into it from an existing checkpoint, use the :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.restore_from_path` method.

-The following examples show how these methods can be used outside of, or in conjunction with, an RLlib Algorithm.
+The following examples show how you can use these methods outside of, or in conjunction with, an RLlib Algorithm.

 Creating an RLModule checkpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~